roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps: Innocence Lost ****** byTx_Tall_Tales© She went back to sucking faster, her hand moving quickly, desperate for my seed.
+She went back to sucking faster, her hand moving quickly, desperate for my seed.
 She looked up at the camera, her eyes pleading.
 I was hardening in her mouth, coming close, and she responding by moaning for me.
 She had a wonderful rhythm going, maybe a dozen strokes of her head, before pressing me to the back of her throat, holding me there for a few seconds.
 She would pull off, lick my length and do it again.
 She was driving me crazy.

  "Yes," she moaned, stroking me, holding the head at the edge of her mouth, moments before I came.
 I groaned, shooting hard, rope after rope into that teasing warm opening.
 She sucked me gently, until I stopped, then pulled the head away, showing a mouth full of my cum.
 She moved her tongue around, then tilted her head back and swallowed.
 Opening her mouth again, you could see she'd finished most of it.
 She smiled, taking my cock in her mouth, and pulling it out, messy with my cum.
 She sucked it back in cleaning it, and when she opened her mouth again, it was empty.